Chiral and topological superconductivity in isospin polarized multilayer graphene: Abstract

 \section{Abstract}

-A microscopic mechanism for chiral superconductivity from Coulomb repulsion is proposed for spin- and valley-polarized state of rhombohedral multilayer graphene.
-The superconducting state occurs at low density, has chiral $p$-wave pairing symmetry, and exhibits highest $T_c$ close to a Lifshitz transition from annular to simply-connected Fermi sea.
-This Lifshitz transition also marks a topological phase transition from a trivial to a topological superconducting phase hosting Majorana fermions.
+A microscopic mechanism for chiral $p$-wavesuperconductivity from Coulomb repulsion is proposed for spin- and valley-polarized state of rhombohedral multilayer graphene.
+The superconducting instability arises when strong Thomas-Fermi screening of the Coulomb potential allows Friedel oscillations to take over -- leading to an effective attraction on length scales below the Fermi wavelength.
+The superconducting critical temperature is largest at low density below a Lifshitz transition to an annular Fermi sea, where the additional pocket strongly enhances Thomas-Fermi screening.
+The Lifshitz transition also marks a topological phase transition from a trivial to a topological superconducting phase hosting Majorana fermions.
 The chirality of the superconducting order parameter is selected by the chirality of the valley-polarized Bloch electrons.
-Our results are in reasonable agreement with observations in a recent experiment on tetralayer graphene [arXiv:2408.15233 \cite{Han2024Aug}].
+Our results are in reasonable agreement with observations in a recent experiment on tetralayer graphene [Han, T., Lu, Z., Hadjri, Z. {\it et al.}, {\it Nature} (2025) \cite{Han2024Aug}].

 Chiral superconductivity, characterized by spontaneous time-reversal symmetry breaking and finite-angular momentum Cooper pairing \cite{Kallin2016Apr}, is a long-sought quantum phase of matter with unusual superconducting and magnetic properties.
 Interest in chiral superconductors is further fueled by their potential for hosting topological phases and Majorana fermions \cite{Read2000Apr, Sato2017May }.
 While previous material candidates, such as ${\rm Sr}_2{\rm RuO}_4$ \cite{Maeno1994Dec} and ${\rm UTe}_2$ \cite{Aoki2019Mar,Jiao2020Mar,Aoki2022Apr}, showed initial signs of chiral superconductivity, recent experiments strongly suggest single-component superconducting order parameters that are non-chiral \cite{Kallin2009Mar,Mackenzie2017Jul,Romer2019Dec,Kivelson2020Jun,Roising2022Nov,Ajeesh2023Oct,Azari2023Nov,Andersen2024May}.